-IMPORTANT: Ensure the spring is fully inserted into the slot on the frame.
+IMPORTANT: Ensure the spring is fully inserted into the slot on the top of the frame.

-Attach the other two colored webbing V-Rings to the frame using the same method as shown in the previous two steps.
+Attach the other two colored stitched V-Rings to the frame using the same method as shown in the previous two steps.

 Attach four more springs to the V-Rings in the middle of the four attached points and then attach them to the frame.